By Emerson Hough in 1918

 It is proper now to look back yet again over the scenes with which we hitherto have had to do.
 It is after the railways have come to the Plains.
 The Indians now are vanishing.
 The buffalo have not yet gone, but are soon to pass.

-agents made fortunes, and the Beef Ring at Washington, one of the most despicable lobbies which ever fattened there, now wrote its brief and unworthy history.
-In a strange way corrupt politics and corrupt business affected the phases of the cattle industry as they had affected our relations with the Indians.
+The Indian wars had much to do with the cow trade.
+The Indians were crowded upon the reservations, and they had to be fed, and fed on beef.
+Corrupt Indian agents made fortunes, and the Beef Ring at Washington, one of the most despicable lobbies whichever fattened there, now wrote its brief and unworthy history.
+In a strange way, corrupt politics and corrupt business affected the phases of the cattle industry as they had affected our relations with the Indians.
 More than once a herd of some thousand beeves driven up from Texas on contract, and arriving late in autumn, was not accepted on its arrival at the army post–some pet of Washington perhaps had his own herd to sell!
 All that could be done then would be to seek out a “holding range.”
 In this way, more and more, the capacity of the northern Plains to nourish and improve cattle became established.

 Naturally, the price of cows began to rise; and naturally, also, the demand for open range steadily increased.
 There now began the whole complex story of leased lands and fenced lands.
-The frontier still was offering opportunity for the bold man to reap where he had not sown.
-Lands leased to the Indians of the civilized tribes began to cut large figure in the cow trade—as well as some figure in politics–until at length the thorny situation was handled by a firm hand at Washington.
+The frontier still was offering an opportunity for the bold man to reap where he had not sown.
+Lands leased to the Indians of the civilized tribes began to cut a large figure in the cow trade — as well as some figure in politics — until at length, the thorny situation was handled by a firm hand at Washington.
 The methods of the East were swiftly overrunning those of the West.
-Politics and graft and pull, things hitherto unknown, soon wrote their harrowing story also over all this newly won region from which the rifle-smoke had scarcely yet cleared away.
+Politics and graft and pull, things hitherto unknown, soon wrote their harrowing story also overall this newly won region from which the rifle-smoke had scarcely yet cleared away.